BASIS Independent Silicon Valley

 BASIS Independent Silicon Valley (BISV) is a private school operated by Spring Education Group in San Jose, California.
-The School is a grade 5-12 liberal arts, STEM-focused curriculum educating students to the highest international standards.
+BISV is a TK-Grade 12 STEM-focused school.
+The mission of BASIS Independent Schools is to raise the standards of students' learning to the highest international levels.

 History

 BASIS Independent Silicon Valley was founded in 2014 inside a former IBM office in San Jose.
 Based on the success of BASIS charter schools opened in Arizona, Texas, and Washington D.C., BASIS.ed decided to implement its educational model into a private school, opening two new private schools in San Jose and Brooklyn.

+In the fall of 2022, BASIS Independent Silicon Valley opened a lower school campus in Sunnyvale, California.
+The lower school serves Transitional Kindergarten (TK) - Grade 5.

 Today, Spring Education Group has taken over the ownership and management of the seven private schools.

+Academic profile

-The mission of BASIS Independent Schools is to raise the standards of students' learning to the highest international levels.
-At BISV, each student takes at least six AP courses before their senior year, where they do independent research and take capstone classes.
+At BISV, each student takes at least four AP courses before their senior year, where they do independent research and take capstone classes.
+The school offers a wide range of extracurricular activities including a competitive speech and debate club, volunteering clubs, and active sports teams.
+Sports include cross country, track and field, volleyball, basketball, and badminton.